 Dog walkers give two specific benefits to you and your dog:

 - They have experience.
 Most dog walkers have a plethora of experience and are trained in animal CPR and first aid.
-They know how to get the most out of your dog and how to keep them mentally and physically stimulated.
+They know how to get the most out of your malamute and stimulate them mentally and physically.

 - They can give you updates.
 Dog walkers/sitters largely communicate through apps and websites nowadays and often offer you pics and updates on your pup when they see them.
 With a dog like an Alaskan Malamute, this can be super helpful in knowing how they are doing alone.

-Although this is not a feasible option for everyone, it is really helpful.
-Especially when combined with a dog camera, going home during your lunch break is a great intervention method.
+Although this is not a feasible option for everyone, it is beneficial.
+Especially when combined with a dog camera, going home during your lunch break is an excellent intervention method.

 While on your lunch, you can take your Alaskan Malamute for a walk, give them a bathroom break, and exercise them.
-Doing this even once a day significantly breaks up the time they are left home alone and can deter them from destructive behavior.
+Doing this even once a day significantly reduces the time they have left home alone and can deter them from destructive behavior.

-Again, this option may not be feasible for everyone – but, if it is, it can be a huge game-changer for your Malamute.
+Again, this option may not be feasible for everyone – but if it is, it can be a massive game-changer for your malamute.

-While retired family members are often the best option, make sure they know the proper protocols for your dog.
-This is important because Alaskan Malamutes can weigh up to 100 lbs and can easily hurt someone, especially if they are old.
+While retired family members are often the best option, ensure they know your dog’s proper protocols.
+This is important because Alaskan Malamutes can weigh up to 100 lbs and easily hurt someone, especially if they are old.

 Even if you can get someone (or a mixture of people) to interact with your dog 3-4 days out of the week, it can make a big difference for your dog’s mental health.